What is Foothills Action Network?

 Meet The Weather Team

 Chief Meteorologist Chris White is the founder of Foothills Weather Network and Burke Weather.
-Chris is attending Penn State to finish his degree in weather forecasting and holds specialized training as a Fire Weather Analyst.
-Chis also works with WxBrad Consulting Services as a Consultant Meteorologist for various contracted agencies.
+Chris holds specialized training and is certified as a Fire Weather Analyst.
+Chris is employed with WxBrad Consulting Services as a Consultant Meteorologist for various contracted agencies, including Charlotte Motor Speedway and Speedway Motorsports.

 Lead Forecaster Daniel Crawley is a native of McDowell County and weather enthusiast since day one with a passion for synoptic forecasting year round.
 Dan has over 20 years of spotter training experience across the Foothills.